Meet Our Music Instructors

 A native of Kuala Lumpur, Malaysia, Yuet-Yang Siew is currently a DMA student studying piano performance under Dr. Alexandre Dossin in UO.
 Received both his undergraduate and master degrees from Missouri State University, Yuet-Yang is active in both solo and chamber performance.
 He was first prize recipient of multiple competitions such as the MMTA competition and J.D.
 Kelly Piano competition.
 In 2019, he was invited to give a series of recitals in Buffalo, New York for the celebration of Poland independence.

-Born in a musical family with his mom as a piano teacher, Yuet-Yang started to observe his mom’s teaching at a very young age.
+Born in a musical family with his mom as a piano instructor, Yuet-Yang started to observe his mom’s teaching at a very young age.
 He started to sub-teach for his mom in high school and start teaching students from multiple age groups and levels professionally when he worked as a graduate assistant back in Missouri.
 Yuet-Yang received qualifications certificates from multiple music syllabus programs like Yamaha, ABRSM(Royal School of Music), and Trinity College London.

 Piano